Melvin de Leeuw: Ross County

 On 19 June 2013, De Leeuw signed for Scottish Premiership side Ross County, penning a two-year deal.
-Two months after joining Ross County, De Leeuw said he had settled in Scotland and he thought that the Scottish Football playing style was more physical than in The Netherlands, but wasn't just "a bit kick and rush."
+Two months after joining Ross County F.C., De Leeuw said he had settled in Scotland and he thought that the Scottish Football playing style was more physical than in The Netherlands, but wasn't just "a bit kick and rush."
 De Leeuw also later said he had no regrets joining Ross County, saying it had been a great experience for him.

 De Leeuw made his debut for the club, coming on as substitute in the 46th minute for Branislav Mićić, in a 3–1 loss against Partick Thistle.
 He scored his first goal for the club with an 89th-minute header to equalise against Hearts.
 Two minutes later, De Leeuw crossed the ball for Richard Brittain to score to win the game for Ross County.
 After the match, Manager Derek Adams praised De Leeuw's performance.
 He then scored in the next game, a 3–1 defeat against Motherwell.
 After scoring six goals, De Leeuw, then scored two goals in two games, both 1-1 draws, first against Aberdeen and then Celtic.

 In the last game of the season, with Ross County's place in the Scottish Premiership secure for another season, De Leeuw scored the winning goal, as they beat Partick Thistle 3–2, to finish in seventh place.
 The win also boosted the club's earnings, as they received £200,000 in SPFL prize money.
 During the season, De Leeuw created controversy after claiming the club preferred to use their own home-grown players instead of foreign players in the first team.
 In his first season at Ross County, he finished the season as the top scorer, scoring nine goals in thirty-five appearances in all competitions.

 Ahead of the 2014–15 season, De Leeuw was linked with a move away from Ross County, although the club said there had been no bids made for him.
 In the second round of the Scottish League Cup, De Leeuw scored his first goal of the season, from an opener, in a 2–1 win over Stranraer.
 However, on 28 October 2014, Ross County manager Jim McIntyre announced that De Leeuw's contract had been terminated after he asked to be released for personal reasons, with a return to his home country expected.

-Army United
+Army United F.C.

-After leaving Ross County, de Leeuw returned to Netherlands, where went on trial at NAC Breda.
-However, his trial at NAC Breda came to an end after the club opted against giving a new contract.
+After leaving Ross County, de Leeuw returned to Netherlands, where he went on trial at NAC Breda.
+However, his trial at NAC Breda came to an end after the club opted against giving him a new contract.

-After talks with PSV Eindhoven failed to materialise and lead to the offer of a contract, de Leeuw looked further afield for a club.
+After talks with PSV Eindhoven failed to materialise, de Leeuw looked further afield for a club.

-On 23 January 2015, de Leeuw signed a contract with Army United in Thai Premier League Since playing in the Army United in the Thai Premier League, De Leeuw expressed surprised with the playing style in the league, claiming it's easy to adapt.
+On 23 January 2015, de Leeuw signed a contract with Army United in Thai Premier League.
+Playing in the Army United F.C. in the Thai Premier League, De Leeuw expressed surprise over the playing style in the league, claiming it's easy to adapt.